 The Head of the Planning, Strategy and Finance Division serves as the Group's strategic risk manager and has the supreme responsibility for the management of these risks at the Bank and at the Group.
 His professional guidelines are binding on the companies in the Discount Group.
-The risk manager is responsible for the identification, assessment, monitoring, control and reporting of the strategic risk profile and for the adoption of measures for mitigating the risks in the Group, this in accordance with the strategy, the risk management policy and the risk appetite that were outlined by the Board of Directors.
+The risk manager is responsible for the identification, assessment, monitoring, control and reporting of the strategic risk profile and for the adoption of measures for mitigating the risks in the Group, this in accordance with the strategy, the risk management policy and the risk appetite that are outlined by the Board of Directors.

 The Group operates according to the multiannual strategic plan and the supportive computerization plan, which is revised annually with a view of providing a response to identified trends in the competitive environment in Israel and abroad.
 In each year, prior to the process of preparing the work plans, the Bank conducts a review of the local and global competition environment, and takes decisions regarding the initiation of new projects in support of competition and developing innovation.
-This, alongside the continuing progress made with respect to the Group's strategic plan, within the framework of which, three central layers have been defined: accelerated evolution of traditional banking, revolution in banking by means of pioneering innovation and maximizing the value of the Group.
+This, alongside the continued progress made in the Group's strategic plan, within the framework of which, three central directions of operation have been defined: further growth and efficiency, a transformation in traditional banking, and new banking models.
 In order to support the realization of the plan, an administrative structure, method and tools have been defined, which accompany the implementation and measurement process, which combine risk management aspects as an integral part of the planning and implementation processes, including the integration of risk based performance measurement at the various management levels (BSC, KPI, start off and remuneration plans, and more).

-The monitoring and control of the progress at the Group level is made in the implementation of the plan is performed by designated administration acting in this matter, and by a current monitoring and follow-up of Management.
+The monitoring and control of the progress at the Group level is made in the implementation of the plan is performed by designated administration acting in this matter, and by a weekly monitoring and follow-up of Management.